RGB-Tools/RGB-Documentation/intro-tech.md

 # Technical Introduction

-Before going entering into the technical details of the RGB, an introduction over the fundamental elements of the protocol, the environment undepinning the technological substrate, as well as the base terminology represent an essentia step towards a thorough understanding of the subject.
+Before going entering into the technical details of the RGB, an introduction over the fundamental elements of the protocol, the environment undepinning the technological substrate, as well as the base terminology represent an essential step towards a thorough understanding of the subject.

 ## Paradigm of Distributed Computing